-As a private tenant, it is unlikely that you can make your home larger, so you will probably have to consider other housing.
+As a private tenant, you will probably have to consider other housing.
 This might mean:

 - finding a larger private rented place

-- applying for a council or housing association place
+- apply for council or housing association housing

-- making a homeless application to the council.
+- make a homeless application to the council.

 If you are legally overcrowded, the council may have to help you find somewhere else to live.
 You may get priority on the waiting list for a council or housing association tenancy.
 How quickly you would get a place depends on the number of people on the waiting list and the amount of housing available to let.